top of page

 Background:

 I received my BA in Political Science with a minor in Feminist Studies from the University of California, Santa Barbara.
-Before then, I was born in Austin, Texas, where my parents met, and I also lived in San Jose, California.
-My mom's family is French-Canadian while my dad's is Salvadoran and Anglo-American, and I'm incredibly lucky to have all of their support.
+Before then, I was born in Austin, Texas, where my parents met, and I have since lived in California, New Jersey, North Carolina, and now Georgia.
+My dad's family is Salvadoran and Anglo-American while my mom's is French-Canadian, and I am incredibly grateful for all of their love and support.

 In my free time, I enjoy hanging out with my cats (and other people, I guess), playing video games, reading fantasy and science fiction, and putting my heart and soul into karaoke nights.